3 week New Zealand South Island road trip itinerary

 Visit: Make and early stop to the Church of the Good Shepherd nearby.
 It’s right by a beautiful lake (iconic photo stop).

 Hike: Hooker Valley Track – warm up your hiking legs with this easy, 3-hour return hike with stunning of views of Mount Cook, New Zealand highest peak.
+Check our all our South Island day-hike recommendations in the blog below!

 Campsite: Lake Pukaki Freedom Camping.
 Try to get there early as it fills up fast, but it is so worth it.
 One of the most stunning campsite we stayed at.